-The earned income tax credit (eitc) is a federal income tax credit for low and moderate income American families.
-General qualifications include having a valid social security number (this includes the qualifying child), earning income from employment (including self-employment), a United States citizen or resident alien all year or a nonresident alien who is married to a U.S. citizen.
+The Earned Income Tax Credit (EITC) is a federal income tax credit for low and moderate income American families.
+General qualifications include having a valid social security number (this includes the qualifying child), earned income from employment (including self-employment), a United States citizen or resident alien all year or a nonresident alien who is married to a U.S. citizen.
 So why not take a couple of minutes to ensure you don't pass up a credit that might provide you with a nice refund check.

-Estimate your earned income tax credit
+You can estimate your earned income tax credit

 The EIC Earned income credit table can be helpful in estimating your credit amount.
 The person who files for the EIC cannot be the qualifying child of another person, cannot use the married filing separate status, and cannot file a form related to foreign earned income.
 Additional requirements include earned, investment and adjusted gross income meeting qualifying limits.
-If you would like to estimate your eic amount you can use the earned income credit calculator to get an idea of how much money you can expect to receive.
+If you would like an easy way to estimate your EIC amount you can use the earned income credit calculator to get an idea of how much money you can expect to receive.

 - $46,227 ($51,567 married filing jointly) with three or more qualifying children

 - $43,038 ($48,378 married filing jointly) with two qualifying children

 - $37,870 ($43,210 married filing jointly) with one qualifying child

 - $14,340 ($19,680 married filing jointly) with no qualifying children

-Tax Year 2013 maximum credit:
+Tax year maximum credit:

 - $6,044 with three or more qualifying children

 - $5,372 with two qualifying children

 - $3,250 with one qualifying child

 - $487 with no qualifying children

 The qualifying child must be related to the person filing by birth, marriage, adoption, or as a foster child.
 Furthermore, the child must be under 18 at the end of the year or a full-time student 23 or younger.
 If the filer is caring for a person who is considered permanently and totally disabled, the person can be claimed regardless of age.
 In order to avoid two people claiming the same child for the Earned Income Credit, the child must live with the person claiming them for a minimum of six months and a day.
 It is also important to note the taxpayer claiming a qualifying child (and their spouse if applicable) must be between the ages of 25 and 64 years old.

 State tables may vary

 Some states offer their own variation of an earned income credit.
 Qualifications and calculations are usually similar to the federal version.
 However, it is important to check with the individual state.
 The EIC Tax Table may vary each year and qualifications are subject to change.
 Currently, IRS publication 596 is used to give detailed information regarding qualifications.
 Schedule EIC is the actual form to fill out for filing for the federal earned income tax credit.